DaisukeMiyamoto/parallelcluster-closednetwork/README.md

 # parallelcluster-closednetwork
-set up AWS ParallelCluster on closed network environment
+Tutorial document for setting up AWS ParallelCluster on closed network environment.
+This feature is supported by AWS ParallelCluster 2.7.0 or later.

 This tutorial includes these steps: